ibm-cloud-docs/log-analysis/infrastructure/monitor_cfapp_logs.md

 You have different options to collect and forward logs to an instance of the {{site.data.keyword.la_full_notm}} service:
 * You can configure 1 instance of the {{site.data.keyword.la_full_notm}} service per region with the flag **service platform logs**.
 This instance collects infrastructure and application logs for any CF apps that run on that same region.
 * You can configure a custom user provided service (CUPS) for each CF app that you want to monitor through a custom {{site.data.keyword.la_full_notm}} instance.
-The CUPS service sends logs via a syslog link to a LogDNA syslog endpoint and port.
+The CUPS service sends logs via a syslog link to a logging syslog endpoint and port.
 This option is only available if the CF app send logs to STDOUT and STDERR.
 If the CF app is configured to send logs via syslog and not to STDOUT and STDERR, this option is not supported.

 | Comparison                                    | Through the logging instance that hosts service platform logs in a region | Through a custom logging instance by using Syslog drains       |
 |:----------------------------------------------|:--------------------------------------------------------------:|:--------------------------------------------------:|